OpenPodcar/OpenPodcar/README.md

 #### Initial Testing

 - Material: the manufactured PCB board, a multimeter
 - Simply use the multimeter in continuity mode (diode symbol) to check whether any of the PCB connections is broken.
-If a connection on the board is continuous i.e. good, then the multimeter emits a continuous **bip**
+If a connection on the board is continuous i.e. good, then the multimeter emits a continuous **beep**

 #### Buck Converter Settings